EuroLinux/eurolinux-open-docs/docs/HowTo/centos8-eol-solution.md

 ## The solution

 A project named *eurolinux-migration-scripts* has been created.
-It contains among others a script that will take care of the support switching operation automatically.
+It contains among others a script that will take care of the migration automatically.
 Here we describe, how to perform the switch successfully.

 ### Preparations